mami-project/pto3-go/OBSETS.md

 ## Metadata Elements

-JSON objects in the file are treated as metadata key-value pairs.
-The `_sources`, `_analyzer`, and `_campaign` elements will be used for provenance.
-Depending on the context
+JSON objects in the file are treated as metadata key-value pairs, depending on context (see below).

 # Contexts

 Any ndjson file containing 5- or 6-element arrays that can be interpreted as observations and objects that can be interpreted as metadata is considered a well-formed obsetvation set file.
 However, in various contexts, the PTO provides additional contracts on the file format, as below:

 ## Observation Access API

-observations only, obset ID filled in but always same on download, ignored on upload. no metadata.
+With Observation Access API, the observation set ID is filled in on download, and ignored on upload.
+Metadata is not present in downloaded files, and is ignored in uploaded files.

 ## Results via Query API

-not NDJSON but observations as array of arrays, obset ID significant, no metadata.
+Within a query result, the `obs` key contains a JSON array of observations as in this file format.
+The observation set ID is present and refers to the observation set ID within the PTO.
+Observation set metadata is not present.

 ## As Analyzer Input

-as from observation access API, but metadata present and guaranteed to be the first element in the file
+When provided to a local analyzer as input, observation set IDs are significant.
+Observations from multiple observation sets are not mixed on
+input: first, all observations from one set are read, then all from the next set, and so on.
+Metadata is present, and appears directly before the first observation in each observation set.

 ## As Analyzer Output

+When produced by a local analyzer as output, observation set IDs are ignored.
-as to observation access API, but metadata may be present, last metadata element wins.
+Multiple metadata elements may be present, but only the last metadata element present will be taken as metadata for the new observation set.